LABAN FOR ANIMATORS™

 In this module, you'll animate one exercise that really gets your character moving in Space!
 From subtle to broad, to single directions, to combinations of two and three directions, you'll have fun getting your character to make a statement in Space!

-This is a fun course that looks at broader concepts about the organization of movement, and how movement communicates.
+This is a fun module that looks at broader concepts about the organization of movement, and how movement communicates.
 We'll take a look at memorable moments in animated character performances, observe all the layers of Body, Effort, Shape and Space, and see how they come together to bring forth the character's intent through movement expression.
 You'll see how plot-lines and character arcs are reflected in character movement.
 You'll learn how each character has their own Movement Signature, which is their unique expressive movement palette.

 In this module, you'll choose your favourite animated character performance to analyze using everything you've learned about LMA!
 You'll see how performance analysis is the inverse of the creative process, and you'll come away with fresh ideas for how you can easily rely on LMA as part of your own animation process.